Some frequently asked questions

 7. When is the best time of year to start beekeeping?

-We recommend that you get your bees in May.
+We recommend that you get your bees in May or June.
 Then someone else will have brought them through the winter.

 8. Where can I learn how to keep bees?